-3.20 Sales Price: The price at which Seller, acting in a commercially reasonable manner, resells the Product(s) not received by Buyer, deducting from such proceeds any (i) costs reasonably incurred by Seller in reselling such Product(s) and (ii) additional transmission charges, if any, reasonably incurred by Seller in delivering such Product(s) to the third party purchasers, absent a sale, the market price at the Delivery Point(s) for such Product(s) not received as determined by Seller in a commercially reasonable manner; provided, however if the Seller is unable after using commercially reasonable efforts to resell all or a portion of the Product(s) not recovered by Buyer, the Sales Price with respect to such Product(s) shall be deemed equal to zero (0); provided, however, in no event shall such price include any penalties, ratcheted demand or similar charges, nor shall Seller be required to utilize or change its utilization of its owned or controlled assets, including contractual assets, or market positions to minimize Buyer’s liability.
+3.21 Sales Price: The price at which Seller, acting in a commercially reasonable manner, resells the Product(s) not received by Buyer, deducting from such proceeds any (i) costs reasonably incurred by Seller in reselling such Product(s) and (ii) additional transmission charges, if any, reasonably incurred by Seller in delivering such Product(s) to the third party purchasers, or absent a sale, the market price at the Delivery Point(s) for such Product(s) not received as determined by Seller in a commercially reasonable manner; provided, however if the Seller is unable after using commercially reasonable efforts to resell all or a portion of the Product(s) not received by Buyer, the Sales Price with respect to such Product(s) shall be deemed equal to zero (0); provided, however, in no event shall such price include any penalties, ratcheted demand or similar charges, nor shall Seller be required to utilize or change its utilization of its owned or controlled assets, including contractual assets, or market positions to minimize Buyer’s liability.
 For purposes of this definition, Seller shall be considered to have resold such Product(s) to the extent Seller shall have entered into one or more arrangements in a commercially reasonable manner whereby Seller repurchases its obligation to purchase and receive the Product(s) from another party at the Delivery Point(s).

-3.21 Settlement Amount: means, with respect to a Transaction and the Non-Defaulting Party, the Losses or Gains, and Costs, expressed in U.S. Dollars, which such Party incurs as a result of the liquidation of a Terminated Transaction pursuant to Section 22.
+3.22 Settlement Amount: means, with respect to the Transaction and the Non-Defaulting Party, the Losses or Gains, and Costs, expressed in U.S. Dollars, which such Party incurs as a result of the liquidation of a Terminated Transaction pursuant to Section 22.

-3.22 Summer Period: June 1 through August 31, inclusive.
+3.23 Summer Period: June 1 through August 31, inclusive.

-3.23 Transaction: means a particular transaction agreed to by the Parties relating to the sale and purchase of Product(s) pursuant to this Agreement.
+3.24 Transaction: means the particular transaction agreed to by the Parties relating to the sale and purchase of Product(s) pursuant to this Agreement.

-3.24 Transmission Provider: means any entity or entities transmitting or transporting the Product(s) on behalf of Seller or Buyer to or from the Delivery Point(s).
+3.25 Transmission Provider: means any entity or entities transmitting or transporting the Product(s) on behalf of Seller or Buyer to or from the Delivery Point(s).